Course & Registration Information

 6291/6292/6293/6391/6392/6393/6891/6720 (Internship, Project, Paperfolio) is undertaken after the completion of all course work.
 Please contact us for registration instructions.

 CBU Courses: These courses are listed as part of our full list of course offerings.
 If you want to register for a CBU course, contact us immediately as space is limited to 12 seats per course.
 These courses are restricted to M.Ed.
-(IT) students.
+(Educational Technology) students.